 How to make Stuffed Peppers

-Here’s how to do it: start by prepping your peppers.
-Decide if you want to stuff the whole pepper and have it sit upright in the pan, or if you want to cut it in half and have them lie flat, like this:
+First, the low-down on cutting the peppers.
+To halve or to whole??
+Halving the peppers makes them easier to eat, but takes up more room during prep, meaning you might have to soften your bell peppers in batches.
+Leaving the peppers whole is delightfully showy, but makes for large portions during the meal.
+Decide if you want to stuff the whole pepper and have it sit upright in the pan, or if you want to cut it in half to lie flat, like this:

 The best stuffed pepper hack: the microwave

 Boil: Bring a large pot of water to boil.
-Add the prepared peppers and boil for 3 minutes.
+Add the prepared peppers (halved or whole) and boil for 3 minutes.
 Remove from the pot and place in a pan or on a baking sheet.
 Sprinkle with 1 teaspoon kosher salt.
 Continue with filling.

 Bake: Line up your peppers cut side down in a pan or on a baking sheet.
 Add 1 cup water to the pan.
 Bake at 400 degrees F for 20 minutes.
 Remove from the oven, discard the water, turn them over and sprinkle with 1 teaspoon kosher salt.
 Continue with filling.